slowproj/slowdash/docs/QuickTour.md

 # Basic Usage

 ## Project Configuration
-Each Slow-Dash project requires a configuration file named `SlowdashProject.yaml` in the project directory.
+Each SlowDash project requires a configuration file named `SlowdashProject.yaml` in the project directory.
 This file specifies which database to read, which columns contain timestamps and data values, and other essential settings.

 ### Creating the Configuration File